cheredia19/100-worst-movies-all-time-by-rt/README.md

 *By [César Heredia](https://x.com/cahered), data journalist*

-The film **Ballistic: Ecks vs. Sever**, starring Antonio Banderas and Lucy Liu, is labeled the **worst movie of all time** by *Rotten Tomatoes*, an American review website for films and TV shows.
-The action movie, released in 2022, got a critic score of 0% and an audience score of 20%.
+The film **Ballistic: Ecks vs. Sever**, starring Antonio Banderas and Lucy Liu, is labeled the **worst movie of all time** by Rotten Tomatoes, an American review website for films and TV shows.
+This action movie, released in 2022, got a critic score of 0% over 119 reviews, and an audience score of 20% (+10,000 ratings).

-It received **119 critics** from September 18, 2022, to September 19, 2022, although most came 22 years ago.
-All of the critics were **negative**.

 The horror movie **One Missed Call** (2008), and Nicolas Cage's **Left Behind** (2014) complete the unwanted podium.